Pikkang Falls: Exploring the Other Side of San Juan

 It was 9:00 AM when I came to San Juan.
 I went (solo mode) at the market to ask some locals about Pikkang Falls and how to get there.
-I learned that there is a terminal for tricycles bound to Barangay Malamin, where the falls belongs to.
+I learned that there is a terminal for tricycles bound to Barangay Malamin, where the falls belong to.
 There I met Jeff, a tricycle driver and he was lined to bring passenger there.
 The fare is 30 pesos per head, but I paid for the vacant spaces since I chose to ride as the only passenger.

 We have a smooth ride thanks to concrete roads.
 We went uphill to a mountain with a white bevel.
 Jeff said below there is where the waterfalls is.
-After a 5-kilometer travel from highway, we reached the residential place of Barangay Malamin.
-We then proceeded to the barangay hall, however it was closed and no tanod on duty so Jeff stood as my travel guide.
+After a 5-kilometer travel from the highway, we reached the residential place of Barangay Malamin.
+We then proceeded to the barangay hall, however, it was closed and no tanod on duty so Jeff stood as my travel guide.

 From the drop-off point, we trailed beside a stream connected to the waterfalls.
 It’s like we’re playing “patintero” with the large rocks as we go upstream.
 Good thing it was dry weather that time so the rocks are not slippery.
 I also noticed some land erosions left by the past storm.

 After an almost 700-meter hike, we finally reached the lowest basin of Pikkang Falls.
 Though it’s not that grandeur, it has that unique form compare to other falls I saw before.
 I told myself that “20-minute walk was worth it” as I plunged into the clear, cool water.
 I was able to stand with my head above water even to the deepest part of the basin.